taranumesh/rdt-website/README.md

 - Add a social media tab or section (choose w/e but just tell me)
 - Mobile compatibility [iPhone 4/5 are buggy]
 - Make it look nooiicee
+- All phots are in the drive, you can upload them here if you like